segmentio/segment-docs/src/connections/functions/copilot.md

 Functions Copilot helps you generate JavaScript code for Functions using natural language prompts.

 > info "Functions Copilot Public Beta"
-> Linked Audiences is in public beta, and Segment is actively working on this feature.
+> Functions Copilot is in public beta, and Segment is actively working on this feature.
 Some functionality may change before it becomes generally available.

-## Functions Copilot Benefits
+## Functions Copilot benefits

 Powered by OpenAI, Functions Copilot improves efficiency and productivity by streamlining the process of creating and managing custom functions, freeing up time and engineering resources.